Tuesday, 8 May 2018

 What is the point here?

-The message to the seven churches are all encouraging.
+The message to the seven churches is all encouraging.

 Get this!

-And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
-2Co 6:16
+And what agreement hath the temple of God with idols?
+For ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
+(2 Corinthians 6:16).

-Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building Heb 9:11
+Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building (Hebrews 9:11).

 Get Twitter Fan Box Widget